On the number of terms in the COS method for European option pricing: On the choice of for smooth densities

-By the integral test for convergence
+By the integral test for convergence,

 which implies Eq. (\ref{eq:trun_error}) for $J\geq1$.
-If $J=0$, apply the first Equality from (\ref{eq:||f-ae||}) and the Inequality (\ref{eq:sum1/k^j+1}). \end{proof} Given $L>0$, we need an estimate for $H_{J+1}$ to find an upper bound for the series truncation error by Inequality (\ref{eq:trun_error}). $L$ can be found by applying Markov's inequality, see \cite{junike2022precise} or Theorem \ref{thm:find_N_A_B} below.
-Next, we provide ideas and examples for estimating $H_{J+1}$.
-If $f\in C_{b}^{J+1}(\mathbb{R})$ is a density with characteristic function $\varphi$, then it holds that
+If $J=0$, apply the first Equality from (\ref{eq:||f-ae||}) and the Inequality (\ref{eq:sum1/k^j+1}). \end{proof} Given $L>0$, we need to find an upper bound for $\left\Vert f^{(j)}\right\Vert _{\infty}$ to estimate the series truncation error by Inequality (\ref{eq:trun_error}).
+It follows by the inverse Fourier transform and Equation (\ref{eq:Fourier_transofrm}) that

-The Inequality (\ref{eq:H_j}) provides explicit expressions for the term $H_{j}$, $j=0,..,J+1$ for several models as the next examples show.
-The right-hand-side of Inequality (\ref{eq:H_j}) can also be solved numerically, this is done in Section \ref{subsec:BS-model}. \begin{example} The density $f_{\text{Stable}}\in C_{b}^{\infty}(\mathbb{R})$ of the family of stable distributions with stability parameter $\alpha\in(0,2]$, skewness $\beta\in[-1,1]$, scale $c>0$ and location $\theta\in\mathbb{R}$ has characteristic function
+Inequality (\ref{eq:H_j}) provides an explicit expression to find a bound for the term $\|f^{(j)}\|_{\infty}$, $j=0,..,J+1$ for several models. \begin{example} In the symmetric NIG model with parameters $\alpha>0$, $\beta=0$ and $\delta>0$, the centralized log-returns at time $T>0$ have density $f_{\text{NIG}}\in C_{b}^{\infty}(\mathbb{R})$, which can be expressed in terms of the modified Bessel-function of the third kind.
+The characteristic function is given by